vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/vsphere/New-VMOvfProperty.md

 ## Description

-Accepts a object with propery details, parses it and adds it to supplied VM.
+The `New-VMOvfPropert`y` cmldet accepts a object with property details, parses it and adds it to supplied VM.

 ## Examples